Exploring Solutions for Buffalo Hump: Causes, Weight Loss Impact, and Treatments

 It’s inadvisable to try to self-diagnose or self-treat without knowing what the cause of the hump is, so always get a professional opinion before coming up with a treatment plan–especially because a buffalo hump can be a symptom or telltale sign of some underlying issue or health condition.

-What Causes Neck Fat & Buffalo Humps on the Neck?
+Causes of Neck Fat & Buffalo Humps on the Neck

 When receiving a proper diagnosis from a professional, the most common causes they may narrow it down to are: